pencilzhang/MAC-light-field-saliency-net/README.md

 * Pretrained models

-To get the pretrained models, please download pretrained models on XXXXXXXX, and put the file in folder [pretrain](/pretrain)
+To get the pretrained models, please download pretrained models on XXXXXXXX, and put the file in  [pretrain](/pretrain) folder.

 ## Test